 - Use Professional Photos: Casual photos often don’t look professional enough to impress people so it’s worth the investment to have a professional photographer.
 Setup a quick shoot and take a few headshots (such as for your LinkedIn profile).
 Make sure you are wearing appropriate business attire for these photos.

 - Create a Website: In today’s digital age, a website is a necessity for pretty much every business owner.
 Your website says a lot about you so make sure it looks professional and includes your business branding and logos.
 If you want to be recognised as a brand you have to do all the branding for yourself including professional design.

 - Perfect Your Email Signature: There are certain essentials that should be applied to all email signatures to ensure they are properly branded.
 Your email signature should include: name, title, company, phone number, email address, website address and icons linking to social profiles.
 For an added personal touch, you might also want to consider including your professional photograph in your email signature.

-Building a personal brand is important in the insurance industry: buying decisions are often based on relationships, and ultimately people buy from other people.
+Building a personal brand is important for insurance marketing.
+In the insurance industry buying decisions are often based on relationships, and ultimately people buy from other people.
 In most cases, they will choose to buy from someone they connect with.